pipebots/sprintBotBLEControl/Documentation.md

 ## Nomenclature
 The robot developed in Sprint 2 of the Pipebots project may be refered to as _SprintBot_ or colloquially _BigBallBot_
 >Note: Some members call it _Sprintbot-2_ which maybe confusing as this was the first robot developed in a sprint, but was undertaken in the second sprint event of the project.
+Sprint2Bot maybe more accurate?

 # Software
 T3 is not responsible for the high level control of the robot, however using existing work we created an android app and firmware to allow others control of the robot.